Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 > **Note:** The names in `code`-font indicate variable-names in the resulting dataset.
 See also the section Available Data below.

 ### Daily repeated measurements
 Participants can effectively choose to fill out each of the following measures independently.
-Although participants are encouraged visually to supply all of the measures every day, participants can choose to skip specific measurements anytime or even choose to provide multiple instances of the same measure within a single day.
+Although participants are encouraged visually to supply all of the measures every day (see [figure 6](#Visual-overview-of-the-tele-monitoring-system)), participants can choose to skip specific measurements anytime or even choose to provide multiple instances of the same measure within a single day.

 - `temperature`: "Please measure and fill out your temperature:"
 - `throat`: "Do you have a sore throat?" with answer categories: